Ricardo Baptista

 avatar.jpg

-I am an instructor in Computing + Mathematical Sciences at Caltech hosted by Andrew Stuart and Houman Owhadi.
+I am a Postdoctoral Scientist at Amazon and a Visitor at Caltech hosted by Andrew Stuart and Houman Owhadi.
 My research is on probabilistic modeling and inference for problems in science and engineering.
-Most recently, I have been developing scalable generative models for solving inverse problems based on computational measure transport.
+Most recently, I have been developing and analyzing generative models based on computational measure transport.

 Contact: rsb (at) caltech (dot) edu